tearust/tea-docs/What_is_TEA?/Broken_internet_needs_a_fix.md

 - Trusted computing allows an originally untrusted node to become trusted through remote attestation.
 This elevated node is now trustable to store and transmit sensitive information.
 - WebAssembly has expanded beyond the boundary of web browsers.
 It can run on servers under a securely designed runtime.

-Each of them fixed a specific problem and made huge strides towards a full-featured dApp platform.
-However, each of them also contains unsolved problems making dApps impractical on their platforms.
+Each of them fixed specific problems that looked promising for developing fully-featured dApps.
+However, each of them have unsolved problems making dApps impractical on their platforms.
 - A file system is a necessary pre-condition for building a world computer, but it's not enough.
 Code is just a common type of data if it's not being executed in a CPU.
 - Smart contracts currently cannot run complex algorithms.
 Attempts to do so have shown smart contracts to be too slow or too expensive as they lack the processing power of modern cloud computers.
 A layer-2 solution would be needed to offload the computation tasks as long as it could provide a similar trust level as the layer-1 blockchain.
 - Trusted computing has been around for many years, but the limiting paradigm of **one-computer** = **one-metal-box** has set a hard boundary restraining its expansion.
 It needs the help of blockchain and other emerging technologies to expand beyond its current barriers.